-Did you know that there are over 8 million lone workers in the UK and the number set to increase?
+Did you know that there are over 8 million lone workers in the UK and the number rose astronomically during the Corona Virus?
 Are you clear on what the rules are?

 What is Lone Working?